Head of Department

 This exciting and diverse course is for creative minds who enjoy working in a tactile form.
 We will give you the opportunity to learn about traditional and contemporary processes.
-You will explore printed, stitched, constructed and manipulated textiles.
+You will learn key skills for the textile industry: including colour and surface pattern design, stitch and embellishment processes, and constructed and manipulated textiles.
 You will have the opportunity to make a garment and/ or learn how to create Fine Art textiles.
 You will be encouraged to explore personal interests whilst also referencing key designers and artists from group visits to exhibitions.
 Guest artists will host workshops to give a professional context to your work.
-At the end of the year our students exhibit their work in our Art and Design show at The Lightbox Gallery in Woking and enjoy their seeing their work in the Annual College Fashion Show.
+At the end of the year our students exhibit their work in our summer Art and Design exhibition and enjoy their seeing their work in the annual college Fashion Show.

 What skills will I develop?